leoskywork/playgroundapi/README.md

 * [ ] multiple get methods not working??
     * [x] get result - invalid json format??
 * [ ] support authorization

+## FAQ

+* how to fix UnauthorizedAccessException?
+  > grant proper permissions to user IIS_IUSRS on that folder